-I am an experienced and fully qualified Counsellor and Psychotherapist working in private practice in Richmond.
-I currently also work as part of the talking therapies for a Richmond based therapy practice and with the charity Richmond Borough Mind.
+I am an experienced and fully qualified Counsellor and Psychotherapist working online and in private practice in Richmond since 2015.
+I have previously worked for over a year as an Associate Therapist for a Richmond based therapy practice, for 3 years with the charity Richmond Borough Mind and 5 years in the therapy service at wpf therapy.

 We may all experience times in our lives when we need the support of someone who is outside our circle of family and friends; who can provide a supportive and confidential space to help bring clarity to situations and a deeper understanding about the choices we are making in life.
-I work with individuals dealing with a wide range of issues common to people seeking therapy, such as stress, loneliness, depression, anxiety, relationship difficulties, loss, bereavement, fertility, childhood trauma, sexual orientation, gender questioning, low self-esteem and confidence.
+I work with individuals dealing with a wide range of issues common to people seeking therapy, such as stress, loneliness, depression, anxiety, relationship difficulties, family issues, attachment disorders, child related issues, loss, bereavement, fertility, childhood trauma, sexual orientation, gender questioning, sense of disconnection or dissociation, low self-esteem and confidence, history of sexual, emotional and emotional abuse.

 I offer short term focused counselling and longer term, more in-depth, psychotherapy depending on your requirements.
 My private practice is based at Richmond Therapy Space, which offers a comfortable and attractive place to meet in a peaceful and professional consulting room.
 It is conveniently located directly opposite Richmond station with easy access to BR, London Overground and underground trains as well as most local bus routes.